-The school was notified immediately after results were received 2/22/22 and access was blocked to both outlets.
-The water fountain will be out of service until it can be replaced and the sink in the Health Office will remain open with a sign that states, "for hand washing only" since it is under constant supervision.
+The school was notified immediately after results were received on 2/22/22.
+Access was blocked to all sinks students have direct access to.
+The sinks in the health office and faculty dining room have signs that state, "for hand washing only" since students do not have access to those spaces or they are under constant supervision from staff.